List of The Neverending Story characters: The Nothing

+In the 1995 animated series, the Nothing is combined with Gmork and is depicted as a black hole with evil red eyes.

+In the 2001 live-action TV series, Tales from the Neverending Story, the Nothing appears as a weapon in the chest that is used by the sorceress Xayide, who uses it to erase places in Fantasia, and transform its people into brainwashed Drones.

 Engywook and Urgl

 Engywook (German: Engywuck) and his wife Urgl are a quarrelsome pair of gnomes who live close to the Southern Oracle.
 Engywook is a research scientist who has studied the Southern Oracle and her three gates for most of his life but has never entered any.
 His wife Urgl often gets in his way while brewing potions in a large cauldron for healing wounded people.
 Engywook can observe the Riddle Gate, also known as the Sphinxes, from his telescope on a hilltop overlooking the first gate.
 In the book, Urgl removes poison from Atreyu and Engywook instructs him about the three gates that lead to the Southern Oracle.
 This scene is portrayed in the 1984 film.

 In the first film, Engywook is played by Sydney Bromley and Urgl is played by Patricia Hayes.

 In the third film of the series, Engywook (played by Tony Robinson) and Urgl (played by Moya Brady) have moved to a forest and still argue continuously.
 The house is stepped on by Bastian during his return trip to Fantasia, although it is then completely destroyed by the Nasties.
 The two go with Bastian, Falkor, and Bark Troll to find the Empress for help, but are stranded on Earth and arrive in Alaska, where they mail themselves to the others and return home, their house rebuilt.

-In the 1995 cartoon series, Engywook and Urgl are voiced by Wayne Robson and Barbara Byrne.
+In the 1995 cartoon series, Engywook and Urgl are voiced by Wayne Robson and Barbara Bryne.